PDM4AR/exercises/docs/14-multiagent_collection.md

 - Locations of all collection points (as `shared_goals.py::CollectionPoint` objects)
 - All map information (boundaries and static obstacles)

-`src/pdm4ar/exercises/ex14/agent.py::GlobalPlanMessage` is an example `Pydantic` model for defining your global plan structure.
+`src/pdm4ar/exercises/ex14/agent.py::GlobalPlanMessage` is an example `Pydantic` model for defining a structured global plan message.
 You can modify it or create your own structure as needed.

 ### 2. Agent Control
 After the global planning phase, the simulation starts.
 Each robot is controlled by an instance of a `Pdm4arAgent` which inherits from the base class `Agent`.
 You must implement your agent by: